Scthe/scthe.github.io/_posts/2015-08-30-backpropagation-notes.md

   image_src='forward-1.png'
   width='704'
   height='205'
+  alt='Calulation of value of node from layer l+1.
+Multiply value from previous layer by weight, add bias and apply activation function.'
 %}

 Let's assume that **l** is the layer before the last ($$l + 1 = L$$).
 We have just provided equations for $$\delta^{(L)}_j = \frac{\partial}{\partial x^{(L)}_j} J(W,b;Y,X)$$.
 After investigating the image above it turns out that we can use chain rule to provide formula for $$\delta^{(l)}_i$$.
 We are going to do this in several steps.
 First observation: